 A lot has transpired these ten years and new challenges such as Kim’s health, abrupt changes in U.S. foreign policy, and other unforeseen events can have a major impact on the future of North Korea.
 The last decade gives us a template to consider how Pyongyang may react to such events and reminds us that they always carry the risk of swamping the man and the apparatus of state.

-This series will be broken down into eight primary themes:· A brief biography of Kim Jong-un prior to his succession
+This series will be broken down into these primary themes:· A brief biography of Kim Jong-un prior to his succession

 · Kim entering leadership and consolidating power